 Be sure to first check with your client that it’s OK to use their project for a case study report on your blog.

 You might need to use some made-up names for the sake of privacy and confidentiality.

 Step #4 Create irresistible content

-This goes without saying, and I know I’ve mentioned this in almost every single post I’ve written about building a successful website or blog on Magnet4Blogging.
+This goes without saying, and I know I’ve mentioned this in almost every single post I’ve written about building a successful website Magnet4Blogging.

-Your content is the soul of your business website, so ensure it’s always of top notch quality and that it always puts your audience and customers needs first, before yours.
+Your content is the soul of your business website, so, ensure it’s always of top-notch quality and that it always puts your audience and customers need first, before yours.

 Create quality content that talks less about how great your business is, or how awesome your products and services are compared to your competitors, and more about addressing your customer’s needs in every way possible.

 Step #5 Make sure your website looks professional